oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/Solved/08-BusinessLogic.Marten/README.md

-# Exercise 07 - Business Logic
+# Exercise 08 - Business Logic with Marten

 Having the following shopping cart process:
 1. The customer may add a product to the shopping cart only after opening it.